 "

-- Canada (Attorney General) v.
+Canada (Attorney General) v.
 Bedford, File No.: 34788 2013: June 13; 2013: December 20. p.
 1105 "The impugned laws negatively impact security of the person rights of prostitutes and thus engage s.7.
 The proper standard of causation is a flexible "sufficient causal connection" standard, as correctly adopted by the application judge.
 The prohibitions all heighten the risks the applicants face in prostitutionitself a legal activity.
 They do not merely impose conditions on how prostitutes operate.
 They go a critical step further, by imposing dangerous conditions on prostitution; they prevent people engaged in a risky but legal activity from taking steps to protect themselves from the risks.
 That causal connection is not negated by the actions of third-party johns and pimps, or prostitutes' so-called choice to engage in prostitution.
 While some prostitutes may fit the description of persons who freely choose (or at one time chose) to engage in the risky economic activity of prostitution, many prostitutes have no meaningful choice but to do so.
 Moreover, it makes no difference that the conduct of pimps and johns is the immediate source of the harms suffered by prostitutes.
 The violence of a john does not diminish the role of the state in making a prostitute more vulnerable to that violence."
+[Para.
+89.]

 |> Contents |